 There are lots of great glass water bottles on the market with silicon sleeves, but my favorite is this one on the right from Contigo.
 Ethan has this glass Camelback that he enjoys, but I prefer the more straw-like spout on mine.
 Both are great and super strong / shatter-resistant.

 Sometimes called “Un-paper towel,” but always simply called “rags” by my mom, I use these all of the time in place of paper-towel.
-I got a great set on Ikea years ago that I can’t find anymore, but any cotton rag will do.
+I purchased this amazing set here that I have used for 5+ years now.
 These are amazing for quick spills, wiping the table, or any other time you would reach for paper towel.
 (The only time I ever still use paper towels is for bacon grease!)

 Once you get used to cloth napkins, the cheap, flimsy paper ones will seem so subpar at mealtime.
 I got mine at a thrift store for a few bucks, and they’ve been used at every meal in our home for years now.